Updated: Boy Scouts of America Bankruptcy Filing Affects Churches, File for Protection Against Claims Today

 Many of you received a large package of documents, which include the Boy Scout’s plan of reorganization and disclosure statement.
 Additionally, you received ballots for voting for or against the plan.
 Whether to vote for or against the plan is a decision each parish should make on its own, after discussing the plan’s terms with counsel.
 Once the Diocese of North Carolina has decided if it will vote and how it will vote, we will update you.

-The deadline for voting is December 14, 2021, unless extended by the Court.
-If it is extended, we will let you know.
+The deadline for voting on the Boy Scouts of America’s Plan of Reorganization has changed.
+The deadline has been moved from December 14, 2021 to December 28, 2021 at 4 p.m.
+If it is extended again, we will let you know.
 To be clear, however, there is no penalty for not voting or for missing the deadline.

 The key feature of the plan applicable to Episcopal parishes that served as Chartered Organizations for the Boy Scouts is that any abuse claims arising after 1976 are subject to a “channeling injunction” and release under the Plan.
 This means that any person with claims of abuse occurring during a meeting or other event on a Chartered Organization’s property will not be subject to suit or other liability.
 Rather, the claimant must seek recovery from a fund created under the Boy Scout’s plan.
 For claims arising prior to 1976, Chartered Organizations can receive similar protection in two ways: (1) the Claimant may elect to accept a one-time payment of $3500 in exchange for a release of all claims, including claims against Chartered Organizations; or (2) a Chartered Organization could negotiate with the Boy Scouts to make a financial contribution and, in exchange, be granted protection for pre-1976 claims.
 Presently, there is no set amount for such contributions and the amount required will likely depend upon the nature and number of any potential pre-1976 claims relevant to a specific parish.